-Readily available capital
+- Readily available capital

-Nancy Strojny, chapter chair of Portland SCORE, said Mainers have worked hard to establish a pool of financial resources for small businesses because of the importance of those companies to the state’s economy as a whole.
-With so many small businesses in the state, she said, it’s important to ensure they have a number of options to look to for financial help.
+Nancy Strojny, chapter chair of Portland SCORE, said Mainers have worked hard to establish a pool of financial resources for small businesses because of their importance to local economies and the state’s economy as a whole.
+With so many small businesses in the state, she said it’s essential to ensure they have several options for financial help.

 “We really make capital available to people starting a business.
 Access to capital is very robust here,” Strojny said.
 “We have some interesting funding resources in the state of Maine.”

-Supportive communities and a collaborative environment
+2. Maine businesses enjoy supportive communities and a collaborative environment.

 The state’s small-town feel also means that customers are more committed to doing business locally.

 “Maine’s been sort of a locally driven economy for a long time.
-The local people here really do have that commitment," Constance Bodine, the co-owner of Sweetgrass Farm Winery and Distillery, said.
-"The demand for that type of local product is here, and that’s a very strong reason why we wanted to come here."Credit: Sweetgrass Farm Winery and Distillery
+The local people here really do have that commitment,” said Constance Bodine, the co-owner of Sweetgrass Farm Winery and Distillery.
+“The demand for that type of local product is here, and that’s a very strong reason why we wanted to come here.”

 “I’ve only been here for six years, and it’s the most collaborative environment I’ve ever seen,” Strojny said.

-Simple regulation-compliance and access to elected officials
+3. Maine offers straightforward regulation-compliance and access to elected officials.

 “What I’ve found, working with small businesses, is that it’s very easy for them to get licenses and very easy for them to work with the state of Maine,” Dillon said. “[The state] has people who will take a lot of time to explain to people what it takes to get started and run a small business.”